 Life Lessons You Needed to Hear: What Your Future Self Is Begging You to Do Today

-Close your eyes for a moment and go back.
+These life lessons for personal growth start with one small exercise: close your eyes for a moment and go back.

 What did that person need to hear?
 What would have changed — not the events, but the way you carried them — if someone had sat down beside you and told you the truth?